acl-org/acl-2023/_pages/faq.md

 ---

-**Q**: Do all of the authors need to have SOFTCONF profiles?
-Why?
-{: .question}
-**A**: Yes.
-We use the SOFTCONF profiles to help identify conflicts, so every author (not just the corresponding author) needs to have a SOFTCONF profile.
-{: .answer}

----

 **Q**: I want to commit my ARR submission and cannot find the submission link.
 {: .question}
-**A**: You can submit using the same SOFTCONF link as direct submissions.
+**A**: You can submit using the same SOFTCONF link as direct submissions but only after the normal deadline.
 See [CFP url](https://softconf.com/acl2023/papers/).
 {: .answer}

 ---